degauss-org/geocoder/README.md

 This software was designed and tested only on Linux Ubuntu.
 The following install instructions are for Ubuntu.
 CentOS install instructions are also below, but are not tested.

 As an alternative to the usual installation, a dockerfile is available.
-(To download the dockerfile without cloning the entire repo use `https://raw.githubusercontent.com/cole-brokamp/geocoder/master/Dockerfile`).
+(To download the dockerfile without cloning the entire repo use `wget https://raw.githubusercontent.com/cole-brokamp/geocoder/master/Dockerfile`).
 Install docker, start the docker service (`service docker start`), build the docker image (`docker build -t geocoder .`) and run it interactively for a prompt (`docker run -it geocoder`).

 ### Requirements